-The Extended File Cache (XFC) is a virtual block data cache provided with OpenVMS.
+The Extended File Cache (XFC) is a virtual block data cache provided with OpenVMS for Integrity servers.
 Similar to the Virtual I/O Cache, the XFC is a clusterwide, file system data cache.
 Both file system data caches are compatible and coexist in the OpenVMS Cluster.